alphagov/gsp/docs/gds-supported-platform/gsp-service-operator.md

 # Using GSP Service Operator

 ## How to use it
-GSP Service Operator is a tool we use to allow GSP users to write kubeyaml resources that will generate SQS Queues or S3 Buckets (access control via Principal objects), or RDS databases (Postgres, access control via credentials we provide).
+GSP Service Operator is a tool we use to allow GSP users to write kubeyaml resources that will generate SQS Queues or S3 Buckets (access control via Service accounts), or RDS databases (Postgres, access control via credentials we provide).

 Here's an example of an SQS Queue:
 ```yaml